 “Very good mix of theory & worked examples – didn’t assume we already knew everything."

 "Excellent ...
 Great volume of material to study, and the speaker’s expertise and experience."

 This event is held in partnership with:

 Help spread the word

-Please help us and let your friends, colleagues and followers know about our page: WUFI Pro: Heat & Moisture Simulation Workshop - London
+Please help us and let your friends, colleagues and followers know about: WUFI Pro: Heat & Moisture Simulation Workshop - online